microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/alert.md

 Namespace: microsoft.graph

-**Note:** Legacy alerts will deprecate by April 2026.
-Please migrate to the new alerts and incidents resources.
+**Note:** Legacy alerts are deprecated, this resource type will be removed by April 2026.
+Migrate to the new alerts and incidents resources.

 This resource corresponds to the first generation of alerts in the Microsoft Graph security API, representing potential security issues within a customer's tenant that Microsoft or a partner security solution has identified.